Soushi888/rust-projects/projects/3-holochain-contribution-log/README.md

-# Distributed Todo List with Holochain
+# Distributed Contribution Log with Holochain

 ## Project Overview
-This project introduces distributed computing concepts using Holochain, building upon the previous CLI todo list application.
-It demonstrates how to create a decentralized, peer-to-peer todo list application.
+This project introduces distributed computing concepts using Holochain, building upon our previous projects.
+It demonstrates how to create a decentralized, peer-to-peer contribution logging system where users can track and share their contributions to various projects.

 ## Learning Objectives
 - Understand distributed computing principles